MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/print-license-plate-labels-using-label-layouts.md

 ### Enable label template support

-If you want to create more advanced label layouts, you can benefit from using some of the widely available label generation tools that are described in [Document routing label layouts](document-routing-layout-for-license-plates.md).
+If you want to create more advanced label layouts, you can benefit from using some of the widely available label generation tools described in [Document routing label layouts](document-routing-layout-for-license-plates.md).

 To format a label by using header, row, and footer elements, follow these steps: